DanielMrva/JS_Password_Generator/README.md

 ![Prompts](./Assets/PW_Prompts.jpg)

 Once the prompts have been entered correctly, a password is generated and displayed using the above methods.
+The password is also checked using regular expressions versus the desired character contents (as input by user) and an Alert will display notifing the user, who then is prompted to re-enter their desired parameters (length, contents).

 ![Compted](./Assets/PW_Complete.jpg)